Mechanism Of Action

 Collagen fragments generated from clostridial collagenase have been shown to generate increased vascular permeability, inflammatory responses, and regenerative changes.
 However, the effects of the formation of the collagen fragments derived from the collagen plaque are unknown.

-Following administration of a single XIAFLEX dose of 0.58 mg into a Dupuytren's cord in 20 patients, no quantifiable levels of XIAFLEX (AUX-I or AUX-II) were detected in plasma up to 30 days post injection.
+Following administration of either a single injection of XIAFLEX 0.58 mg into a Dupuytren's cord in 20 patients or two concurrent injections of XIAFLEX 0.58 mg into Dupuytren's cords of 12 patients, no quantifiable levels of XIAFLEX (AUX-I or AUX-II) were detected in plasma up to 30 days post injection.

 Following each of two intralesional administrations, separated by 24 hours, of XIAFLEX 0.58 mg into the penile plaque of 19 subjects with Peyronie's disease, plasma levels of AUX-I and AUX-II in subjects with quantifiable levels (79% and 40% for AUX-I and AUX-II, respectively) were minimal and short-lived.
 The maximal plasma concentrations of AUX-I and AUX-II were < 29 ng/mL and < 71 ng/mL, respectively, and were observed approximately within 10 minutes after injection.
 All plasma levels were below the limits of quantification within 30 minutes following dosing.
 There was no evidence of accumulation following two sequential injections of XIAFLEX administered 24 hours apart.
 No subject had quantifiable plasma levels 15 minutes after modeling of plaque on Day 3 (i.e., 24 hours after Injection 2 on Day 2).